dvorakkarrie/list-builder-app/README.md

 ---
 ## User Stories
+* MVP
+  * As
+  * As a user, I can create an item (add it to 'my items').
-* As a user, I can create a list of to dos.
+  * As a user, I can create a list.
+    * I can add items to my list from my list of items.
+    * I can add an (ad-hoc) item when I'm building a list.
+  * As a user, I can edit my list (description, status).
+  * As a user, I can delete my list.
+  * As a user, I can mark items as complete.
+  * As a user, I can login to see (only) my data.
+  * As a user, I can only maintain lists that I create.
+* Silver
   * As a user, I can browse recipes from Edamam API.
-* As a user, I can add an item to my list from Edamam recipe ingredients.
-* As a user, I can add an item to a list.
   * As a user, I can remove a recipe ingredient from a shopping list.
-* As a user, I can mark a to do item as complete in the shopping list.
+* Gold
-* As a user, I can maintain the list status.
+  * As a user, I can share my list with another user.
-* As a user, I can only maintain lists that I create.
   * As a user, I can see only view or edit lists shared with me.
-* As a user, I can share my list with another user.